ADEV-00/Chat-app/README.md

+Chat App Project
-Chat app project form curse Modern JavaScript (from Novice to Ninja)
+This is chat app project that I made following Udemy course "Modern JavaScript (from Novice to Ninja)".